rageworx/DataRecoveryTool_MinGW-W64/README.md

     ```
     <program_name> --drive F: --recover --analyze
     ```
+    - Corruption analysis is not yet implemented for NTFS volumes

 ## Reporting Issues
 -  If you encounter any bugs, please open an issue.
 I'll do my best to assist or update the code as needed.

 ## Planned Updates
-- Support for NTFS, and EXT4 file systems.
+- Support for EXT4 file system and the older FAT16, FAT8 and EXT3, EXT2.
 - Linux compatibility.
 - GUI
+- Extract data from corrupted files

 ## License